Indifference to symmetry in Hrushovski's ab initio construction: Introduction

 The source of pregeometries in model theory is the closure operation on realizations of a regular type, given by forking.
 The best known example of this, is the algebraic closure operation on a strongly minimal set.
-In the early 1980s Boris Zil'ber conjectured that, after naming some parameters, the geometry of a strongly minimal set is isomorphic to that of a set, that of a vector space or that of an algebraically closed field\footnote{ This formulation is not the full conjecture, omitting the existence of definable algebraic structures in the strongly minimal set.}.
+In the early 1980s Boris Zilber conjectured that, after naming some parameters, the geometry of a strongly minimal set is isomorphic to that of a set, that of a vector space or that of an algebraically closed field.
 This conjecture was refuted by a construction introduced by Ehud Hrushovski in \cite{Hns}, referred to as Hrushovski's \emph{ab initio} construction.

-Hrushovski's ab initio construction is a {\Fraisse} limit featuring a regular type whose forking geometry is non-trivial, yet disallowing the existence of a definable group.
-By imposing restrictions on the class from which the limit is constructed, one allows only finitely many realizations of any forking extension - hence producing a strongly minimal structure not within Zil'ber's classification.
-However, lifting these restrictions on the class produces an $\omega$-stable limit of Morley rank $\omega$, whose unique type of rank $\omega$ is regular and of the same geometrical flavour.
-The $\omega$-stable version of the construction is often referred to as the \emph{non-collapsed} version in opposition to the \emph{collapsed} strongly minimal version.
+Hrushovski's ab initio construction is a deep generalization of a {\Fraisse} limit featuring a regular type whose forking geometry is non-disintegrated, yet prohibiting the existence of an infinite definable group.
+By imposing restrictions on the class from which the limit is constructed, one produces a strongly minimal structure not falling within Zilber's conjecture.
+Lifting these restrictions on the class produces an $\omega$-stable limit of Morley rank $\omega$, whose unique type of rank $\omega$ is regular and of the same geometrical flavor.
+The $\omega$-stable version of the construction is often referred to as the \emph{non-collapsed} version in contrast to the \emph{collapsed} strongly minimal version.

 The innovative component of the construction, and the one that produces the desired geometry in the limit, is a combinatorial predimension function defined on the amalgamation class used, which determines the dimension function of the non-forking geometry of the limit.
-This idea has been used since then to construct many structures of a similar flavour.
-The purpose of this paper, is to initiate discussion regarding reduction (in the sense of \emph{reducts}) relations between Hrushovski-esque constructions.
+This idea has been used since then to construct many structures of a similar flavor.
+The purpose of this paper is to initiate a discussion regarding reduction relations (in the sense of \emph{reducts}) between structures constructed using Hrushovski's techniques, and their respective geometries.
+In the algebraic ``classic'' strongly minimal structures, we know of strong ties between the structure's geometry and what the structure must interpret \cite{Hr4, Rabinovich}.